bryanwhiting/blog/tech/a-knife-to-a-gun-fight.md

 Since being off social media I feel like my senses have grown.
 I now find my kids a lot funnier, my wife funnier, and I'm able to make heavy situations lighter much easier.

 There's a quote in [Dune](../book-review/dune.md) that's something like "If you rely only on your eyes, your other senses weaken".
-I'd argue my other relationships weakened too.
+I'd argue my other relationships had weakened too.
 Time to leave the fight.
 I was losing.